13 Feb 2023, 10:00

 Disrupted supply chains, rising material and energy costs as well as higher interest rates as a result of the combined economic impact of the COVID-19 pandemic and Russia’s war on Ukraine had worsened the investment climate again, according to wind power lobby group BWE.
 It therefore called for increasing support rates in auctions to compensate for the loss in investor confidence.
 The country's Federal Network Agency (BNetzA) ultimately raised the maximum support rates in auctions, from an average of 5.87 cents per kilowatt hour in late 2022 to 7.35 ct/kWh in 2023.
 Apart from that, the BWE vehemently opposed plans to siphon off random profits made during the energy crisis with a windfall tax to fund broader social relief measures, arguing this would again stifle investment.

 Moreover, the first turbines reached the end of their 20-year guaranteed support period in 2021.
-Observers warned that this could actually lead to a decrease in installed capacity if low expansion levels persist.
+Observers warned that this could lead to a decrease in installed capacity if low expansion levels persist.
 The BWE said it was difficult to gauge when individual windmills will be decommissioned, adding that it hoped business models like power purchase agreements (PPAs) could cushion the effects of expiring guaranteed support.

 All texts created by the Clean Energy Wire are available under a “Creative Commons Attribution 4.0 International Licence (CC BY 4.0)” .
 They can be copied, shared and made publicly accessible by users so long as they give appropriate credit, provide a link to the license, and indicate if changes were made.